jonashas/Super-Lightweight-Dropdown-Menu/README.md

 ### The HTML
 The HTML added are for instructional purposes; you can have as many sub-menus and sub-links as you need.
-Here in another unordered list within the <li>.
+Here in another unordered list within the list.
 ```html
 <nav>
 	<ul>